This bright and crunchy bell pepper salad with juicy tomatoes, briny olives, and bright fresh dill takes just 10 minutes or less!

 What to Serve with Bell Pepper Salad

-This bell pepper and tomato salad is super versatile: it goes with just about any savory main, either as a side dish or as part of a bigger mezze spread.
-It’s very fresh and crunchy, so it goes particularly well alongside creamy dips, like whipped feta or hummus and pita chips or a simple crudités platter.
+Bell pepper salad goes with just about any savory main, either as a side dish or as part of a bigger mezze spread.
+It’s very fresh and crunchy, so it goes particularly well with:

 Visit Our Shop.